• Skip to primary navigation

 • Defrost the edamame either in the microwave or by running it under cool water.

-• Place all of the ingredients into a small jar and shake vigorously until evenly combined.
+• Place all of the dressing ingredients into a small jar and shake vigorously until evenly combined.

 • Thinly slice the cucumber, snap peas and scallions and place everything in a large mixing bowl.
 Add in the edamame, dressing and a pinch of salt.
 Toss the salad together until evenly combined.
-Serve immediately or store in the refrigerator for up to three days!
+Serve immediately or store in the refrigerator for up to five days.

 Notes